 Then you create sections like [ShieldBarColor0] etc to specify the colors.
 Each section has keywords Color which is the color index to use and Value which is the percentage of shield to start drawing at.
 The sections must be organized so that the smallest value is section 0 and so on on up.
 Set ShieldBarTexture to define the texture to use for the shield bar Set ShieldBarXPos and ShieldBarYPos to define the position on the screen of the shield bar ShieldBarTop, ShieldBarLeft, ShieldBarBottom & ShieldBarRight define a rectangle within the texture for the shield bar ShieldBarEmptyTop & ShieldBarEmptyLeft define the position of the empty shield bar on the texture.
-The size is the same as the full shield bar (i.e. when the shield is not full to that spot) Set ShieldBarStyle=0 to enable a bar similar to the renegade health bar Set ShieldBarStyle=1 to enable a bar similar to the renegade shield strength bar Set ShieldBarDirection to determine which direction to draw for style 2 (1 is the way renegade draws it, 0 is the opposite direction) Set ShieldBarOffset to determine the offset to draw the icons at for style 2 Set ShieldBarLength to set the length for the entire shield bar for style 2 When the style is style 2, the ShieldBarTop etc keywords define the icon that is to be used (e.g. like the shield in renegade) The x and y position determines the position of the bar The length determines the horizontal size and the height defined by the ShieldBarTop etc keywords determine the vertical size Set HideWeaponBox=true to hide the background piece that is underneath the weapon information Set HideInfoBox to hide the background piece that is over the other side (this covers everything except the radar that is not text including the health and shield bars) You can also customize the compass (i.e. the N,E,S,W etc text) Set EnableCompass=true to turn it on (and turn the default westwood logic off) Set CompassVisible=false to completly hide the compass otherwise it will be drawn Set CompassFont to a font number from stylemgr.ini Set CompassColor to the color index to use when drawing the compass Set CompassXPos and CompassYPos to define where to draw the compass You can also customize the credits text.
+The size is the same as the full shield bar (i.e. when the shield is not full to that spot) Set ShieldBarStyle=0 to enable a bar similar to the renegade health bar Set ShieldBarStyle=1 to enable a bar similar to the renegade shield strength bar Set ShieldBarDirection to determine which direction to draw for style 2 (1 is the way renegade draws it, 0 is the opposite direction) Set ShieldBarOffset to determine the offset to draw the icons at for style 2 Set ShieldBarLength to set the length for the entire shield bar for style 2 When the style is style 2, the ShieldBarTop etc keywords define the icon that is to be used (e.g. like the shield in renegade) The x and y position determines the position of the bar The length determines the horizontal size and the height defined by the ShieldBarTop etc keywords determine the vertical size Health & Shield Icons You can also display an icon for the health (like the + symbol in normal renegade) Set HealthIconEnabled=true to turn it on Set HealthIconColor to define the color index to use for the health icon There is also a way (which overrides HealthIconColor) to set colors depending on how much health you have) HealthIconColorCount specifies how many color entries there are.